Back to all posts

 After your consultation, the therapist will step out to let you get ready in private.
 You can undress to your comfort level—some people prefer to leave their underwear on, while others remove everything.
 You’ll lie down on the massage table and cover yourself with the sheet or blanket provided.
 Throughout the session, you will be professionally draped, with only the area being worked on uncovered.
 Your only job is to relax and breathe.
 Your therapist will check in about the pressure, but you should always feel empowered to speak up if you want it adjusted.
 Whether you’re receiving a gentle Swedish massage or one of our other massage services, communication is key to a great experience.

-After Your Massage: Self-Care Tips
+After Your Session: Essential Self-Care Tips

 The benefits of your massage don’t stop when you leave the studio.
 To help your body process the therapeutic work, be sure to drink plenty of water throughout the rest of the day.
 This helps flush out any metabolic waste released from your muscles.
 You might feel a little sore, similar to after a workout, which is completely normal.
 Gentle stretching or a warm Epsom salt bath can help ease any tenderness and prolong that feeling of relaxation.
 A warm bath can soothe muscles, much like our Hot Himalayan Salt Stones enhancement does during a session.
 Listen to your body and give it the rest it needs.